camybish/Solo_Challenges/guilded_rose/README.md

 Aged Brie and 'Backstage Passes'
-    quality +2 if 10 days or less (before SellIn date) [T] [X] (only brie fails) quality +3 if 5 days or less [T] [X] (both fail) quality drops to 0 after the concert
+    quality +2 if 10 days or less (before SellIn date) [T] [X] (only brie fails) quality +3 if 5 days or less [T] [X] (both fail) quality drops to 0 after the concert [T]

 Sulfuras
     legendary